Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Results

 While comparing with the simplified SED prescriptions commonly adopted in literature for reionization studies, we notice certain differences with respect to our reference \texttt{SS} model.
 The extent of the fully ionized regions (i.e. $x_{\rm HII} \gtrsim 0.99$) in the \texttt{BB} model is slightly smaller than in the reference \texttt{SS} one, as seen from the dark blue pixels surrounding the ionized gas in the difference maps of $x_{\rm HII}$ and $x_{\rm HeII}$.
-This is primarily due to a slight difference in the numbers of H~{\sc i} ionizing photons; otherwise, the maps in the \texttt{BB} model are qualitatively the same as in the \texttt{SS} model.
+This is primarily due to a slight difference in the numbers of photons around the H~{\sc i} ionization threshold; otherwise, the maps in the \texttt{BB} model are qualitatively the same as in the \texttt{SS} model.
 However, the amount of doubly ionized helium is higher in \texttt{BB}, since this model produces more photons at and slightly beyond the He~{\sc ii} ionization energy compared to the \texttt{SS} model.
 Since the total ionizing photon production rate is fixed across all models, a higher abundance of photons in the high-frequency regime necessarily reduces the relative number of photons near the H~{\sc i} ionization threshold.
 Thus, the \texttt{BB} model, which produces more photons around and beyond the He~{\sc ii} ionization threshold, contains comparatively fewer H~{\sc i} ionizing photons.
-This, together with the slight additional energy input from doubly ionized helium, results in a slightly lower IGM temperature than in the \texttt{SS} model.
+As a result, the reduced hydrogen photoheating leads to a slightly lower IGM temperature than in the \texttt{SS} model, despite the additional (but subdominant) heating contributed by the ionization of helium.
 For similar reasons, in the \texttt{SOFT-PL} model the extent of the fully ionized regions is even smaller.
 The \texttt{SOFT-PL} model also has a higher fraction of gas partially ionized by the higher energy tail of the SED, with many cells reaching $x_{\rm HII} \sim 10^{-2}$.
 The temperature maps further reflect this, showing increased heating in the partially ionized regions and inside ionized bubbles, a similar but more pronounced feature as in the \texttt{BB} model.
 However, in the dense gas, additional helium double ionization heating becomes the dominant factor in raising the temperature.
 The difference maps in $x_{\rm HII}$ reveal filamentary structures with positive $\Delta x_{\rm HII}$, representing regions which have lower recombination rates due to a higher temperature.
 In the \texttt{AGN-PL} model, all the effects discussed above are even more pronounced.
 The higher number of high-energy photons leads to stronger partial ionization of H~{\sc i} and He~{\sc i}, with many cells reaching $x_{\rm HII}$ and $x_{\rm HeII} \sim 10^{-1}$.
 These energetic photons also drive more helium double ionization, creating large regions of fully ionized helium.
 As a consequence, the overall temperature is significantly higher, and the temperature difference maps appear mostly red, reflecting widespread heating across the slice.

 While these differences highlight the qualitative impact of various SED model assumptions, a more insightful approach is to perform a quantitative analysis.
 In the following sections, we will focus on this aspect.